 - Peterborough to Kingston along the scenic Otonabee River and Trent rivers, across the Bay of Quinte to St. Lawrence River and the Thousand Islands.

-- Peterborough to Ottawa, Canada’s capita, using the Rideau River and the 1832-built Rideau Canal (35 locks), one of the great engineering feats of the 19th century.
+- Kingston to Ottawa, Canada’s capital, using the Rideau River and the 1832-built Rideau Canal (35 locks), one of the great engineering feats of the 19th century.
 All cruises return via the same routes but generally overnighting in different locations.

 When to Go?
-Anytime during the five-month operating season.
-The spring sailings are six nights for the price of five.
-Autumn colors come early in Canada and evenings are cool.
+Anytime during the five-month operating season from mid-May to mid-October.
+Three spring sailings are six nights for the price of five.
+Autumn colors (sailings marked) come early in Canada and evenings are cool.

 Public Rooms: On the deck above, a cheerful observation lounge occupies a forward-facing position with a tiny library alcove off to one side.
 The sun deck has both open and covered areas and an open deck at the bow ahead of the cabins gives a forward facing view.